-Following the background research, WSP conducted fieldwork, during which architectural historians documented, using digital photography and field notes, all buildings over 50 years of age in the defined APE that may be eligible for the SR/NRHP, as well as those previously listed or determined eligible for listing in the SR/NRHP.
+Following the background research, WSP conducted fieldwork and identified all known buildings over 50 years of age in the defined APE are listed in or previously determined eligible for the SR/NRHP, and other properties within the 50-year age threshold whose characteristics appear similar to previously recorded properties.
 Each property was located on aerial base maps, and the surrounding landscape was noted.
 The background research completed prior to the field survey provided data for evaluating each resource using the National Register Criteria for Evaluation of historical significance and integrity (36 CFR § 60.4).

-According to the National Register Criteria, properties may be eligible for the National Register if:
+According to the National Register Criteria, properties may be eligible for the NRHP if: